 - Description Cut: When the cryogenically frozen body goes missing, Detective Cameron exasperatedly exclaims "Corpses that have been dead for twenty-seven years do not get up and go for a walk by themselves!".
 Cut to the corpse doing exactly that.

 - Driven to Suicide: After having to kill the zombie of the axe-wielding maniac whom he revenge-killed in high school for killing his sweetheart, Detective Cameron has a minor psychotic break and sets up his apartment to kill himself via a gas leak from his stove.
 Chris's arrival disrupts that plan, and instead he goes for a Heroic Sacrifice to destroy the brain slugs and their zombies.

 - Dying Declaration of Love: J.C. confesses his love to Chris in his Apocalyptic Log.

-- Flashback: Detective Cameron has a few of these when remembering a old case about a escaped mental patient.
+- Flashback: Detective Cameron has a few of these when remembering a old case about a escaped mental patient who murdered his girlfriend.
 They're Deliberately Monochrome, too.

 - Girl Next Door: Cynthia.

 - Good News, Bad News: Refer to the quote at the top of the page as Detective Cameron warns the sorority house sisters of the impending zombie invasion.